 Therapeutic Class: Central Nervous System Agent

-Deutetrabenazine is used to treat chorea (a movement disorder) that is caused by Huntington disease.
-Deutetrabenazine works in the central nervous system (CNS) to prevent the absorption of certain chemicals (such as dopamine and serotonin).
+Deutetrabenazine is used to treat movement disorders, including tardive dyskinesia and chorea caused by Huntington's disease.
+Deutetrabenazine works in the central nervous system (CNS) to prevent the absorption of certain chemicals (eg, dopamine, serotonin, norepinephrine, histamine).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For deutetrabenazine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to deutetrabenazine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of deutetrabenazine in the pediatric population.
 Safety and efficacy have not been established.